PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 Note that the `-xe6_decomp` and `-xe6` flags are specific for the Cray architecture of Beskow and should be removed or replaced by other flags for other architectures.

 The `exaqsub` command has many possible options that can be listed by `exaqsum -h`.
-Any flag can be used in the categories "MPI Implementation Options" and "MPI Interconnect Options".
+Any flag can be used in the categories "MPI Options", "MPI Implementation Options" and "MPI Interconnect Options".
-For questions on possible runtime options for this benchmark please see the contact information below.

 On a SLURM system the simulation can be started through the command:
 `sbatch powerflow_simulate_fine_slurm.sh`